Coventry railway station

-Coventry railway station is the main railway station serving the city of Coventry, West Midlands, England.
-The station is on the Birmingham loop of the West Coast Main Line (WCML); it is also located at the centre of a junction where the lines to Nuneaton and to Leamington converge.
-It is situated on the southern edge of the city-centre, just outside the inner ring road, about 250 yards to the south of junction 6.
+Coventry railway station serves the city of Coventry, in the West Midlands, England.
+It lies on the Birmingham loop of the West Coast Main Line (WCML); it is also located at the centre of a junction where the lines to Nuneaton and to Leamington converge.
+It is situated on the southern edge of the city-centre, just outside the Coventry ring road, about 250 yards to the south of junction 6.

-Coventry station has regular services between London Euston and Birmingham New Street on the WCML.
-Other services are extended to/from Wolverhampton, Shrewsbury, Preston, Glasgow and Edinburgh Waverley.
-There are also long distance CrossCountry services to Manchester to the north and Oxford and Bournemouth to the south.
-Local services also operate between Coventry-Nuneaton, Northampton and Leamington Spa.

-The station has the PlusBus scheme where train and bus tickets can be bought together at a saving.
+With nearly 6.5 million passengers in 2023–2024, the station is the second busiest in the West Midlands, after Birmingham New Street.
+The station has the PlusBus scheme, where train and bus tickets can be bought together at a saving.

 History

-The original station was built in 1838 as part of the London and Birmingham Railway and could be entered from Warwick Road, where two flights of stairs took the passengers down to the platform.
-Within two years it had been replaced, with a new larger station, a few hundred feet nearer to Rugby, this time, accessed via Eaton Road.
-In the late 19th century the Coventry tram network extended to the station at Eaton Road.
-The original station remained in service as the station masters offices, until the station was redeveloped in the early 1960s by the London Midland Region of British Railways.
+The original station was built in 1838, as part of the London and Birmingham Railway, and could be entered from Warwick Road where two flights of stairs took the passengers down to the platform.
+Within two years, it had been replaced with a new larger station, a few hundred feet nearer to Rugby, this time, accessed via Eaton Road.
+In the late 19th century, the Coventry tram network extended to the station at Eaton Road.
+The original station building remained in service as the station masters offices, until the station was redeveloped in the early 1960s by the London Midland Region of British Railways.

-The new 1840 station saw a significant number of modifications and extensions over the years, there was an engine shed, water column and turntable, in its later days an inclined walkway from the platform directly to Warwick Road for summer excursions, and a parcel depot formed from old carriages.
-However, the station was constrained by bridges at either end of the station, Stoney Road bridge to the south, and Warwick Road bridge to the north.
-The bridges effectively restricted the station to two lines, and prevented the platforms from being extended.
+The 1840 station was subject to a significant number of modifications and extensions over the years.
+There was an engine shed, water column and turntable; in its later days, an inclined walkway from the platform directly to Warwick Road for summer excursion passengers, and a parcel depot formed from old carriages.
+However, the station was constrained by bridges at either end, Stoney Road bridge to the south and Warwick Road bridge to the north.
+The bridges effectively restricted the station to two lines and prevented the platforms from being extended.

-In 1881 the London and North Western company planned extensive alterations and improvements at an estimated cost of £12,000 to £13,000 to remedy the sitauation.
+In 1881, the London and North Western company planned extensive alterations and improvements at an estimated cost of £12,000 to £13,000 to remedy the situation.
 The up and down platforms were extended beyond the bridge and a new siding installed near Quinton Road.
 A new line of 2¾ miles was laid from Coventry to Wainbody Wood to ease congestion and delays on this branch line.
 The cutting opposite the signal box on the Leamington Line was widened and the stone bridge in Stoney Lane replaced with an iron girder one.
 An accident occurred during the installation of the iron girder bridge when as the iron girder was being lifted into position.
 The hook of the pulley holding the girder broke in two and the girder fell, smashing the wagons beneath.
-Fortunately there were no injuries, although many workmen had a lucky escape.
+There were no injuries, although many workmen had a lucky escape.